 You can use terminal programs such as Advanced Serial Port Monitor, Termite, TeraTerm, PuTTY, and HyperTerminal to send and receive commands directly from the controller.

-Note: your Port and Baud rate setting requirements may be different than shown, e.g. baud rate is 112500 for Tiger controllers.
+Note: your Port and Baud rate setting requirements may be different than shown, e.g. baud rate is always 112500 for Tiger controllers.

 ASI uses Advanced Serial Port Monitor in-house for serial communications even though it is a paid program after a brief trial period.
 The main thing it offers that others don't is a “Spy Mode” for monitoring communication done via other programs.